Monduli/Creatures-of-Habbitt-Pygame/README.md

 # Creatures of Habbitt
+This is the original version of Creatures of Habbitt, a puzzle game I have been developing with my wife since February 2023.
+I am still developing this game, but the gameplay has drastically changed and I have ported it to Godot, so this version will now be public.
+I will remove the art assets though, so it won't be able to run.
+This is just a demonstration of my work in Python now.

 Match 3 game where you have a party of up to 4 characters who fight enemies like an RPG, in coordination with your matches.
 Will include dialog between party members a la Fire Emblem.